How to Book Shuttles on the Parks Canada Reservation System

 If you cannot book the date you want on the shuttle, we recommend having a back up plan.
 Here are some options.

 - Option 1: Remember that Parks Canada has only released 40% of reservations.
-The remaining 60% will be released on a rolling window at 8 am MDT, two days before your departure date throughout the season.
+The remaining 60% will be released at 8 am MDT, two days before your intended departure date throughout the season.

 - Option 4: Book a guided Moraine Lake Tour.
-This is great for those that want a guided experience and to not think about logistics.
+This is great for those who want a guided experience and don’t want to think about logistics.
 Tours depart from Banff and Lake Louise, depending on which you book.

 - Option 5: Book the Moraine Lake Bus Company, a flexible way to get to and from Moraine Lake or Lake Louise without reserving on Parks Canada or dealing with lines.
-This also guarantees you will get to the lakes, hassle free and spend as long as you want at Moraine Lake.
+This also guarantees you will get to the lakes, hassle-free and spend as long as you want at Moraine Lake.
 They also run sunrise shuttles, in case you miss the Alpine Start Shuttle reservations.
-Other operators that run shuttles are Fairview Limo, the Banff Hop On Hop Off Bus, and Via Via Bus that runs from Banff/Canmore.
+Other operators that run shuttles are Fairview Limo, the Banff Hop On Hop Off Bus, and Via Via Bus who run from Banff/Canmore.

 - Option 6: Hike or bike to Moraine Lake or Lake Louise.
 You can rent bikes at Wilson Sports in Lake Louise Village or at the Lake Louise Summer Gondola.
 Bike rental reservations are highly recommended in the summer.

 - Option 7: Book a night at the Moraine Lake Lodge or the Fairmont Chateau Lake Louise.
-Guests of Moraine Lake Lodge are permitted to drive to Moraine Lake, while guests of the Fairmont get to stay right on the lake.
+Guests of Moraine Lake Lodge are permitted to drive to Moraine Lake, while guests of the Fairmont get to stay right on Lake Louise.
+Guests of the Chateau are able to book a private bus run by the Fairmont to Moraine Lake.

 - Option 8: Make alternative plans and try for a different day.

-- Option 9: The Route 8X: Lake Louise Express from Banff operates daily to Lake Louise.
+- Option 9: The Route 8X: Lake Louise Express from Banff operates daily to Lake Louise in the summer.
 You must reserve tickets on this bus and they do sell out.
 This does not get you to Moraine Lake.
-Roam Transit only has routes to Moraine Lake during the fall season.
+Roam Transit does not run to Moraine Lake.

 - Option 10: Although you can’t drive to Moraine Lake, you can still drive to Lake Louise by car after 7 or 8 pm; typically, you can find parking in the summer after these times.
 Though this isn’t ideal for those wanting to hike, it does allow you to see a spectacular sunset.

-Is is possible to purchase walk up shuttle tickets?
+Is it possible to purchase walk-up shuttle tickets?

 If space is available, Parks Canada staff at the Lake Louise Park and Ride can assist you in reserving the next available time slot that day if you show up to the Park and Ride lot without a reservation.

-However, booking in advance is highly recommended, as Lake Louise shuttles generally sell out.
+However, booking in advance is highly recommended, as Lake Louise shuttles generally sell out, and those without reservations are usually turned away.
 If you arrive to the Lake Louise Park & Ride without reservations and unable to purchase walk up seats, it’s best to book with the Moraine Lake Bus Company next.

 Plan Your Trip to the Canadian Rockies